oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/verify-dg/verify-dg.md

     ![Show configuration verbose shows a healthy status](images/show-configuration-verbose.png)

-3. The command `validate static connect identifier for all` checks that all members' static connect identifiers are reachable by each other.
+3. The command `validate static connect identifier for all` checks that the specified service is statically registered with the listener:

     ```
     <copy>validate static connect identifier for all;</copy>
     ```

-4. Similarly, the command `validate network configuration for all` checks the network configuration is healthy.
+4. Similarly, the command `validate network configuration for all` checks that all member's instances are reachable by each other.
     ```
     <copy>validate network configuration for all;</copy>
     ```